 The Bear Creek fish abundance section is centered on the FS 278 bridge.
 The section has varied in length from 132 to 213 meters due to changes caused by spring flows and downfall from wind events.
 This is a relatively stable stretch of stream although there have been some pool changes.
 Densities of juvenile bull trout increased substantially between 1999 and 2002 (Table 7).
-We believe the dramatic decrease in 2002, 2004, 2005 and 2008 were caused by low water.
+We believe the dramatic decrease in 2002, 2004, 2005 through 2008 were caused by low water.
+The low juvenile estimate in 2016 was likely a result of a 20+ year rain on snow event in December 2015.
 Several sections of Libby Creek, to which Bear Creek is a tributary, dried by late July in 2001.
-The same occurred in 2002 so we expect similar, if not lower densities.
+Water years and juvenile estimates have generally improved since 2008.
 Montana Fish, Wildlife & Parks special projects is working with private, corporate and public landholders to reconstruct portions of Libby Creek in hopes that the complete loss of stream flow during low water years can be minimized.
-This is a slow and laborious process that will likely take 10's of years.
+Stream rehabilitation is a slow and laborious process that can take 10's of years.
+Another issue that has surfaced in recent years is the dramatic increased densities of the algae Didymosphenia geminata in the spawning/rearing reaches of Bear Creek.
+Survey of the algae and its potential impacts should be a priority.

 Table 7.
-Population estimates (N), 95 percent confidence intervals (95% C.I.), probability of first pass capture (p) and densities for Age 1 and older bull trout calculated from electrofishing in the permanent section of Bear Creek, 1999 - 2008.
+Population estimates (N), 95 percent confidence intervals (95% C.I.), probability of first pass capture (p) and densities for Age 1 and older bull trout calculated from electrofishing in the permanent section of Bear Creek, 1999 - 2017.